bruceharrison1984/chronos-ami/README.md

  - Setup auto-rotate SSH keys via Lambda
  - Load Keys from a secure S3 bucket

+### Db-Sync
+DB Sync is included and has a prebuilt unit file to run it as a service.
+You must create a PGPASS file in `${NODE_HOME}/config/pgpass-mainnet` in order to start the service.
+By default, the service depends on `cardano-relay` to already be running, and is not intended to be ran on a block producer.

 ## Contribute
 PRs are very welcome, as well as ADA donations:
 - addr1qx2t4hr27795vwfpqffca6dzt9kfw77h362f0un0h2m8rsn0k2ukr28kxc4fzuxvrwf535zw78cc2p3er9hlnled9nsqhqc9uz